ronnysabo/netflix-clone-page/README.md

 ### Responsive Design

 We understand the importance of accessibility across devices.
 Our website is fully responsive, ensuring a seamless experience whether you're browsing from a desktop, laptop, tablet, or smartphone.
-You can make reservations and manage your bookings on the go, without any limitations.

 [product-screenshot]: src/app/images/netflix-clone-image.png
 [React.js]: https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB